🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ❌ What you’ll lose:

-• Native Gmail CRM experience from your inbox
+• Native Gmail inbox CRM experience — Salesforce is a separate platform

 📋 How to switch:

-1. Export your contacts, leads, and pipeline data from Copper CRM as CSV
+1. Export contacts, leads, and pipeline data from Copper CRM as CSV files

 Final Verdict